CleanPatrick: A Benchmark for Image Data Cleaning: The CleanPatrick benchmark

-\textbf{Label errors.} The task of the annotators was to determine if a picture was wrongly annotated.
+\paragraph{Label errors.} The task of the annotators was to determine if a picture was wrongly annotated.
 We thus showed a single picture along with its originally assigned diagnosis and asked the annotators, \emph{is the label of this picture clearly wrong?}.
 The annotators were expected to answer \emph{yes} if the diagnosis was clearly wrong for the given image and \emph{no} if the diagnosis was not a clear label error.
-In the instruction, we additionally showed examples of clearly incorrect and correctly annotated samples.
-We explicitly mentioned that if the diagnosis for a skin lesion is likely incorrect but could be correct under special circumstances, the annotation is not clearly wrong and should not be considered as a label error, as the goal was to find errors rather than unlikely or ambiguous cases.
-Furthermore, since some of the diagnoses can be rare or difficult to assess, we recommended the experts to consult dermatological online atlases, such as DermWeb, if they were unsure about the condition.
+In the instructions, we also provided examples of clearly incorrect and correctly annotated samples.
+We explicitly stated that if the diagnosis for a skin lesion is likely incorrect but could be correct under special circumstances, the annotation is not clearly wrong and should not be considered a label error, because the goal was to identify errors rather than unlikely or ambiguous cases.
+Furthermore, because some diagnoses can be rare or difficult to assess, we recommended that experts consult online dermatological atlases, such as DermWeb, when unsure about the condition.

-With this procedure, we collected in total 496,377 binary votes from 933 medical crowd workers, with some annotating as many as 15,630 samples and some as few as 1.
+Using this procedure, we collected a total of 496,377 binary votes from 933 medical crowd workers, with some annotators contributing as many as 15,630 annotations and others as few as 1.
 For each sample, we collected an average of 10 votes, with some samples having as many as 225 and others only 1.
-The raw annotation data, i.e., the vote of each unique annotator, can be found in the released dataset.
-Appendix \ref{app:DetailedDQA} contains a detailed analysis of the annotations.
+The raw annotation data, \textit{i.e.}, the vote of each unique annotator, can be found in the released dataset.
+Appendix \ref{app:DetailedDQA} contains a detailed analysis of the annotations, while Appendix~\ref{app:CountSweep} estimates the impact of samples with low annotation count on the benchmark.